-Device Loans to Pre-Service Professionals for Class Projects
+Device Loans to Pre-Service Professionals and University Faculty

-These policies have been developed in order to accommodate higher education faculty and their students and provide them with important AT experiences while assuring that the AT Lending Library is still able to meet the needs of Pennsylvanians with disabilities and older Pennsylvanians.
+The purpose of this policy is to accommodate higher education faculty and their students and provide them with important AT experiences, while assuring that the AT Lending Library is still able to meet the needs of Pennsylvanians with disabilities and older Pennsylvanians.

-The AT Lending Library encourages faculty to consider the following alternatives, which can expedite the process by minimizing the number of requests and increasing the chances that the requests can be accommodated:
+When an ATRC receives a loan request from faculty, or notices several requests for training emanating from a particular college/students, the ATRC should identify and contact the responsible faculty member and discuss the following.
+These alternatives can expedite the process by minimizing the number of requests and increasing the chances that the requests can be accommodated:

-- The faculty member or instructor may borrow one or more "Helping Tools" kits or the "General Demonstration" kit.
+- The faculty member or instructor ("Instructor") may borrow one or more "Helping Tools" kits or the "General Demonstration" kit (e.g. HP-GEN-DEMO).
 These kits are comprised of many different low to mid-tech items, usually packaged in one or two large cases.
 They have been designed for instructional use rather than for device trial by people with disabilities.
 Except in the case of very large classes, there should be sufficient items to have students experience a range of devices by borrowing just one or two kits.
 The Instructor signs as the responsible party on the Device Loan Request Form (Request Form), and is responsible for the replacement cost of any items not returned.
-Note: These kits can be reserved at least two weeks in advance of date needed, and the date needed should be indicated on the Request Form.

-- Students may be assigned to work in small groups, borrowing two devices or one kit PER GROUP.
+- The Instructor can structure the assignment such that students are assigned to work in small groups, borrowing two devices or one kit PER GROUP.
 Each group will complete a Request Form, and one student from the group will be the primary contact person and the responsible party.

-Regardless of the option selected, PLEASE MAKE THE REQUEST AT LEAST TWO WEEKS IN ADVANCE OF WHEN THE DEVICES ARE NEEDED.
+Regardless of the option selected, THE REQUEST SHOULD BE RECEIVED AT LEAST TWO WEEKS IN ADVANCE OF WHEN THE DEVICES ARE NEEDED.